timbleman/Window_curtain_alarm/README.md

 * WPS button for easy WIFI connection
 * Locally hosting a website for more comfortable interaction
 * Different end stop locations
+* Using more advanced features of the ESP8266 stepper driver (e.g.: sensorless homing)
 ### Intentional limitations
 * Only accessible in the local network
 * No secure communication